squid-cache/squid-cache.github.io/Features/Socks.rst

 I'm not certain at this point if a new socks_port config option is called for to open the socks port.
 Easy enough to add if needed.
 A socks_outbound <port> option may also be needed for outbound SOCKS bindings.

-A new COMM_SOCKSBIND flag will be needed to the comm_open*() calls for the listener binding, outbound maybe a config setting for cache_peer acting on the bind() choice directly.
+A new COMM_SOCKSBIND flag will be needed to the comm_open*() calls for the listener binding, outbound maybe a config setting for SquidConf:cache_peer acting on the bind() choice directly.

 ----

 I've had a bit of time too short to do anything much and created a branch that is supposed to do listening port and SOCKS peers.
-It builds and listens on an http_port as far as I can tell now.
+It builds and listens on an SquidConf:http_port as far as I can tell now.
-Bazaar Branch available on launchpad at https://code.launchpad.net/~squid3/squid/socks for anyone keen on testing.
+Bazaar Branch available on launchpad at https://code.launchpad.net/~yadi/squid/socks for anyone keen on testing.

 I'd particularly like some info on real-world situations where Squid needs to interact with SOCKS.
 So far I only know of certain apps sending HTTP but can be configured only with SOCKS proxy (not HTTP proxy) as a relay.
 Weird but true.

 ----

 Extra additions: there seems to also be a system configuration setting and config file(s) for setting a parent SOCKSv5 proxy.
-It may be useful to pull this is as a possible automatic cache_peer entry.
+It may be useful to pull this in as a possible automatic SquidConf:cache_peer entry.

 ----
 CategoryFeature